lavollmer/frontendmentor-ip-address/README.md

 1. You cannot put a button inside of an <input> tag because it is self-closing.
 You can achieve the visual effect of a button inside a search input field using HTML and CSS positioning.
 Wrap both the button and input into the parent <div>.
 Se the container's position to relative and set the button's position to absolute which removes it from the normal document flow.
 2. I was having a syntax error within my App.jsx file which was unexpected.
 I was receiving the error of "unexpected token error".
 I realized while coding I had added an extra import statement at the top of my file without any additional information therefore the program was unable to determine the next steps.
 3. Creating the small grey line between the IP Address sections.
 I began by creating a border line positioning to the right of the text div box, but it was giving me an additional line.
 By creating a separate div for the line it allowed more control and flexibility.
+4. Axios installment  - Helps with making HTPP request in React application

 ### Useful resources